 - i.
-Operate STSs through December 15 to prevent adult salmonids from falling back through turbines, which shortens some aspects of the winter maintenance period by two weeks.
-Operate unscreened units on a last-on, first-off basis.
-Beginning December 16, all STSs may be removed. - ii.
+Operate STSs until the third week of December to prevent adult salmonids from falling back through turbines.
+STSs may begin being removed on the Monday of the third week of December.
+Operate unscreened units on a last-on, first-off basis. - ii.
 Inspect each STS and operate on trial run (dogged off at deck level). - iii.
 Install STSs in each intake of operational units by the end of February. - iv.
 Video or manually inspect VBSs for damage, holes, debris, protrusions, and proper seating.
 Clean and repair all VBSs in operable units as necessary to maintain functionality. - v.
 The PH2 Downstream Migrant (DSM2) channel may be dewatered only when required for maintenance and will be minimized to the extent practicable. - vi.
 Inspect all gatewell orifices, orifice lighting, and flushing systems.
 Clean and/or repair as necessary so orifices and associated systems are fully functional. - vii.
 Inspect dewatering screens and associated equipment.
 Clean and/or repair as necessary. - viii.
 Inspect DSM channel, conduit outfall walls, and floor.
 Correct deficiencies. - ix.
-Once per year, visually inspect the outfall flume pipe (from exit of DSM to outfall) and associated switch gates (from the transition section leaving the powerhouse to the outfall return to the river) for obstructions, protrusions, or structural deficiencies that may affect fish passage.

-x.
-Operate the PH2 corner collector (B2CC) during periods of spill in order to provide a surface passage route, per section 2.2.2.
+Once per year, visually inspect the outfall flume pipe (from exit of DSM to outfall) and associated switch gates (from the transition section leaving the powerhouse to the outfall return to the river) for obstructions, protrusions, or structural deficiencies that may affect fish passage. - x.
+Operate the PH2 corner collector (B2CC) during periods of spill to provide a surface passage route, per section 2.2.2.